Lava spread raises fears of more damage on Spanish island

 The Emergency Military Unit deployed on the island said the readings it has taken of the air found no threat to health.

-Spain’s King Felipe VI and Queen Letizia, and Prime Minister Pedro Sánchez, visited La Palma on Thursday and met with some of those made homeless.

-Officials had initially expressed fears about what would happen when the lava reached the Atlantic Ocean.
-The lava, whose temperature exceeds 1,000 C (more than 1,800 F), could cause explosions, trigger landslides and produce clouds of toxic gas when it hits the ocean, experts say.
+Officials had initially expressed fears about what would happen when the lava reached the Atlantic.
+The molten rock, whose temperature exceeds 1,000 C (more than 1,800 F), could cause explosions, trigger landslides and produce toxic gas when it hits the water, experts say.

-The eruption and its aftermath could last for up to almost three months, according to the Volcanology Institute.

 Life on the rest of La Palma, which is roughly 35 kilometers (22 miles) long and 20 kilometers (12 miles) wide at its broadest point, has been largely unaffected, with undeterred tourists landing for previously scheduled vacations.